Enjoying what you’re reading? Sign up now.

 1. Focus on what you can control.

 It’s hard to plan for the unexpected, so focus on threats in your dealership you can control.
-Make sure your medical kits and supplies are fully stocked, and check with your insurance company to see if you have adequate coverage for a disaster.
+Make sure your medical kits and supplies are fully stocked and check with your insurance company to see if you have adequate coverage for a disaster.
 You can also keep your employee contact information up-to-date and in a convenient location.

-2. Have a plan for your employees.
+1. Have a plan for your employees.

 Give employees job tasks to help the dealership brace itself for disaster.
-For example, employees can take pictures of technology to keep for your records and help with insurance claims.
+For example, employees can take pictures of technology to keep your records and help with insurance claims.
 If you know a disaster like a hurricane or flooding is headed your way, have employees wrap your technology in plastic and store it off the floor.
 They can also communicate with customers to let them know you are preparing for a storm.
 In addition, run through different drills with employees and give them numbers to contact when they reach a safe location if a disaster were to occur.

-3. Research EPA guidelines.
+1. Research EPA guidelines.

 The EPA is going to be on your doorstep right after a disaster.
 To prepare for its visit, research EPA guidelines.
 You can also have members of your service department take training courses to help you stay compliant with regulations.
 If you have any questions, call the EPA’s main phone line for small businesses at 202.566.2075.

-4. Protect your data.
+1. Protect your data.

 Insurance can cover almost everything, but what about your customer data?
 Complete backups regularly and keep the tapes off-site, or hire an outside company to keep your data secure.
 Your data could be the only thing that keeps you from going under when disaster strikes.